raphaelmansuy/datacamp/scikit-learn/01-course.md

 * Alpha controls model complexity
   * Alpha = 0: Weg back OLS (can lead to overfitting)
   * Very high Alpha: can lead to underfitting
+  * Ridge is L2 regularisation = we penalize by the square of the parameter

 ```Python
 from sklearn.linear_model from Ridge